Three weeks accommodation in Berlin for $80 by house sitting

 A friend last year told me about this house sitting website which sounded too good to be true.
-For $80 a year you can house sit as many times as you like all over the world!
+For about $80 a year you can house sit as many times as you like all over the world!
 It's called Trusted House Sitters (affilliate) and this is my review.

 In October I made almost $1,693 so I chose to invest $80 of that and buy an annual membership with Trusted House Sitters - you get 25% off with this link.
 My friend Soosh signed up and found someone to house sit and look after his cat within a day of joining.
 (I get two months of free membership if you use that link.)

 I fancied going abroad for New Year and I found lots of people advertising sits over Christmas as well.
 If you don't mind spending one day of the year in a new city then I think it's worth it.
 Personally, I've spent Christmas abroad on my own before so it wasn't a huge deal when making my decision and I figured the rest of the trip would make it worth it.

 The apartment I'm staying at in Berlin is really comfortable!
 There is a large lounge, a double bedroom and a nice desk to work on in the kitchen.
 I met the hosts Jono and Dan on Monday night and they were both really lovely!
 They even made me dinner. ❤️

 My main task is really just looking after their cat.
 I'd say house sitting is definitely a good option for developers or entrepreneurs that use a laptop a lot and like animals.
 I can stay in and play with the cat in the mornings, for instance.
 The cat is adorable and easy to look after.

 Mandy advised me to choose sits with cats over dogs as there is far less maintenance.
 Also, walking a dog a couple of times a day in winter when it's cold doesn't seem all that fun.